 - Alcohol.
 Stick to moderate alcohol consumption of no more than one alcoholic drink per day.

-In case you’re a lady pondering getting pregnant soon or later on, you may improve your odds of having typical fertility if you:
+In case you’re a lady pondering getting pregnant soon or later on, you may improve your odds of having fertility if you:

 - Maintain a normal weight.
 Overweight and underweight women are at increased risk of ovulation disorders.
 If you need to lose weight, exercise moderately.
 Strenuous, intense exercise of more than five hours a week has been associated with decreased ovulation.